unitedastronomer/E1-572G-Hackintosh/README.md

 Patches are needed to be applied using Opencore Legacy Patcher to restore WiFi functionality since Monterey, and Graphics Acceleration since Ventura.

-> If you made the macOS installer through OCLP, and booted through this EFI, the patches for Graphics and WiFi will automatically be applied during installation — thus graphics acceleration and WiFi will _work out of the box_.

 <div align="center">
 <img align="center" src="./assets/oclp.png" width="600">
 </div>